rc-collins/coupleofidgits/src/site/episodes/42-what-is-and-what-should-never-be.md

 tags: ['episode','season2']
 ---

 Dean has 99 problems but a wish ain't one.
-He needs to be worried about a Jinn sucking his juice.
+He needs to be worried about a Djinn sucking his juice.

 Download: [http://cast.rocks/hosting/27557/Supernatural-42-What-Is-and-What-Should-Never-Be.mp3](http://cast.rocks/hosting/27557/Supernatural-42-What-Is-and-What-Should-Never-Be.mp3)